Gatsby-Lee/DevOps/dist_task/python-celery/redis-celery-task.rst

 Redis Celery Task
 =================

-Defile Celery App and Task in a module.
+Define Celery App and Task in a module.
 ---------------------------------------

 redis_celery_task.py